 Quick verdict: USA wins for loan repayment speed.
 Despite costing ₹45L (most expensive), the ₹6-7L/month salary and 3-year OPT means you repay in 3-5 years with EMI at just 8% of income.
 Canada is the safest long-term choice (PR pathway, balanced finances).
-UK has the tightest repayment math and only an 18-month work visa.
+UK has the tightest repayment math and a 2-year Graduate (post-study work) visa that is set to shrink to 18 months for applications made on or after 1 January 2027.
 For the loan: use SBI or Bank of Baroda with your property as collateral — your family profile gets you 8.5-9.5%.
 Avoid Prodigy Finance entirely.

 The Short Answer